 Line up the ingredients near the wok in order of wokking appearance:

-oil, pork, 2 wok spoons (or 2 wooden spoons), baby bok choy, scallions/garlic/ginger, the sauce, snow peas, and water chestnuts.
+oil, pork, 2 wok spoons (or 2 wooden spoons), pork, scallions/garlic/ginger, baby bok choy, the sauce, snow peas, and water chestnuts.

-When the liquid evaporates put longer pauses between stirs.
-About 20 seconds between stirs should be just right if you have the wok on high heat.
+Pause a moment between stirs.
+About 20 seconds between stirs should be just right.
 Spread out the meat between each stir.
 The pause allows the meat to sear as it lingers on the wok.
-If you started on medium high, this step will take a lot longer, be patient.
-Soon you will be able to smell the browning.
+Your pork should brown in about 2-3 minutes.
+If you started on medium high, this step will take a lot longer, be patient, and next time, put the wok over high heat.

-Please do not answer the phone or you will burn the bok choy.
+Please do not answer the phone or you will burn the garlic and bok choy.
 Stir, tossing the ingredients slowly and pretty much constantly until the bok choy leaves wilt a bit.
-This will take about two minutes.
+This will take about 2 minutes.